 Matt Bollant was hired as Illinois women's basketball coach on March 28, 2012.

-Mike Thomas was named the 18th director of athletics at the University of Illinois on Aug.
-10, 2011, after six successful years as the director of athletics at the University of Cincinnati.
-A 27-year veteran of college athletics administration, Thomas has continued to boost the Fighting Illini athletic program to national prominence in men's and women's sports.
+Mike Thomas is in his third year at the University of Illinois in 2013-14 after being named the school's 18th director of athletics on Aug.
+10, 2011.
+That follows six successful years as the director of athletics at the University of Cincinnati.
+A 28-year veteran of college athletics administration, Thomas has continued to boost the Fighting Illini athletic program to national prominence in men's and women's sports.

 In his first year at Illinois, Thomas directed Fighting Illini teams that won a national championship in men's gymnastics and Big Ten titles in women's soccer, men's gymnastics, men's tennis and men's golf, while also producing six NCAA individual champions, and 24 All-Americans in a wide range of sports.
 Illinois finished 21st in the final Learfield Director's Cup standings, just one spot behind the school's highest all-time finish.